konekoya/Bible/README.md

 - should we offer another language option for the interface?

 # Browser support
-All modern browser and IE10+
+All modern browsers and IE10+